-After completing the monitoring review, the Monitoring Division will coordinate with your organization certain meetings to discuss the results of the review and ultimately a Monitoring Report is issued.
+After completing the monitoring review, the Monitoring Division will coordinate certain meetings with your organization to discuss the results of the review and ultimately, issue a Monitoring Report.

 If any deficiencies are identified, you will be required to address them in the timeframe provided.
-This means, that if any of those findings call for corrective actions, you must put those in place in order to resolve and close the findings.
+This means, that if any of those findings call for corrective actions, you must put them in place in order to resolve and close the findings.

-The CDBG-DR/MIT Programs Monitoring Division has developed a Monitoring Manual and Plan for this process.
+The CDBG-DR/MIT Program Monitoring Division has developed a Monitoring Manual and Plan for this process.
 Substandard performance, as specified in policies and procedures reviewed and approved by PRDOH, will inform determinations of noncompliance with the SRA.

-3.3.4 WHAT DOES THE MONITORING PROCESS ACHIEVE FOR PRDOH?
+3.3.4 What does the Monitoring process achieve for PRDOH?

-Having an efficient tool for the specific Having an programs in the efficient identification of oversight tool to Subrecipient possible identify issues progress and technical that may pose a performance: assistance needs Ensuring that you risk to the overall your to strengthen as Subrecipient CDBG-DR/MIT organization is program are carrying out Programs.
-Meeting its performing and capacity and activities responsibility of achieving the the quality of authorized monitoring and objectives service delivery. under the SRA in oversight of included in their compliance with Subrecipients SRA. applicable carrying out Federal statutes, CDBG-DR/MIT regulations, and eligible activities. per the terms and conditions of the SRA.
+Having an efficient tool for the specific Havina an programs in the efficient identification of oversight tool to Subrecipient possible identify issues progress and technical that may pose a performance: assistance needs Ensuring that, as risk to the overall your to strengthen Subrecipient, you CDBG-DR/MIT organization is program are carrying out Programs.
+Meeting its performing and capacity and activities responsibility of achieving the the quality of authorized under monitoring and objectives service delivery. the SRA in oversight of included in their compliance with Subrecipients SRA. applicable Federal carrying out statutes, CDBG-DR/MIT regulations, and eligible activities. per the terms and conditions of the SRA.